cofacts/rumors-api/README.md

 ### Fill in `urls` index and `hyperlinks` field for all articles & replies

-First, make sure `config/` is configured so that the correct DB is specified.
+First, make sure `.env` is configured so that the correct DB is specified.
 Then at project root, run:
 ```
 $ node_modules/.bin/babel-node src/scripts/fillAllHyperlinks.js